du-owen/dqn/README.md

-# dqn
+# Reinforcement Learning using DQN

-Implementation of simple DQN algorithm for Tetris
+For the blog post explaining the code see [here](https://du-owen.github.io/#/blog/dqn).